dfsp-spirit/cpp_geodesics/README_geodcircles.md

   <circ_scale>    : int, the fraction of the total surface that the circles for the geodesic circle stats should have (in percent).
 Ignored if do_circle_stats is 0.
 Defaults to 5.
   <cortex_label>  : str, optional file name of a cortex label file, without the hemi prefix to load from the label/ subdir of each subject.
 If given, load label and ignore non-label vertices, typically the medial wall, during all computations.
 Defaults to the empty string, i.e., no cortex label file.
 E.g., 'cortex.label'.
 Can be set to 'none' to turn off.
   <hemi>          : str, which hemispheres to compute.
 One of 'lh', 'rh' or 'both'.
 Defaults to 'both'.
+  <write_mgh>     : flag whether to write extra output files in MGH format (in addition to curv format), must be 'no' (off: only curv format) or 'yes' (on: write curv and MGH formats).
+Aliases '1' / 'true', or '0' / 'false' are also supported.
+Defaults to 0.
 NOTES:
  * Sorry for the current command line parsing state: you will have to supply all arguments if you want to change the last one.
  * We recommend to run this on simplified meshes to save computation time, e.g., by scaling the vertex count to that of fsaverage6.
 If you do that and use the cortex_label parameter, you will of course also need scaled cortex labels.
  * The output files will be written to the surf/ subdir of each subject.
+They are in FreeSurver curv format.
 ```

 You can see the default values for all command line arguments at the end of the respective help text.